GdPaul1234/movie-pipeline/README.md

       For reference, the format of series are: `Serie Name S01E02.mp4`

-    - Using a third-party software or built-in `detect_segments` (beta) command to fill the segments to keep field
+    - Using a third-party software or built-in `detect_segments` command to fill the segments to keep field

       ie. `00:31:53.960-01:00:51.520,01:06:54.480-01:31:40.160,01:37:34.480-02:23:05.560,`.

+      Don't forget to:
-      Don't forget to carrefuly review the segments field and to append the leading comma at the end to validate your result!
+        1. Carrefuly review the segments field
+        2. To append the leading comma at the end to validate your result!

       > **Note**
       > You can use the built-in `validate_dir` commands to validate segments from all completed movies that have been analyzed by the `detect_segments` command